jamiewbarnett/t-ISSM/README.md

   - Tracy and Heilprin glaciers

 - Each group should choose a different glacier - and its first come first served, so let Jamie + Felicity know as soon as you have chosen your fave
-- Ryder glacier is only used for the in class example
+- Ryder glacier is only used for the in-class example

 # Task 2: Run model to spun-up state